 Accommodation: Mermaid Inn (or similar), Rye – dinner included.

 Highlights: Dover Castle, views of the English Channel and the White Cliffs of Dover.

-Today we continue to explore '1066 country' as we make our way to Hastings, site of the eponymous battle which marked the invasion of Britain by the Normans.
-We'll explore the charming Old Town and spot the first castle in England to be built by William the Conqueror before continuing to the market town of Battle, where we can stand on the very spot where King Harold fell during the fateful conflict; a moment which changed the course of English history.
-By afternoon we visit Sissinghurst Castle, whose extensive grounds were transformed in the 1930s by renowned Vita Sackville-West and her husband to become one of the most spectacular and celebrated gardens in England.
+Today we find our final stop at the market town of Battle, where we can stand on the very spot where King Harold fell during the fateful conflict; a moment which changed the course of English history.
+We visit Sissinghurst Castle, whose extensive grounds were transformed in the 1930s by renowned Vita Sackville-West and her husband to become one of the most spectacular and celebrated gardens in England.
 Now managed by England's National Trust the gardens remain just as spectacular today, offering manicured lawns, walled gardens and the beautiful rose gardens, Vita's favourite.
 Our tour reaches its conclusion this evening upon our return to London.

-Highlights: The Old Town of Hastings and Sissinghurst Castle.
+Highlights: Market town of Battle and Sissinghurst Castle.